plsuwu/plsuwu/src/content/posts/vlookup-hot-singles.md

 # vlookup-hot-singles

-This challenge is actually two challenges, but I've condensed it into the one writeup because the first one was stupid easy and
-I kind of want to go over it for the sake of being thorough and complete.
+This challenge was technically two separate challenges; I've condensed them into this single writeup because even though the first challenge was stupid easy, I still kind of want to go over it for the sake of completionism.

 <!-- <a href="##vlookup-hot-singles_(2)">jump to the second challenge</a> -->

-## vlookup-hot-singles_(1)
+## vlookup-hot-singles (chal 1)

 <aside>
-<a href="https://jellyc.tf/challenges#vlookup_hot_singles-8">vlookup-hot-singles 1 @ {from}</a><br/>
+<a href={link}>vlookup-hot-singles @ {from}</a><br/>
 looks like this is some kind of dating site for nerds? weird, figure out who the admin is and access their panel.
 </aside>